Cinnamon sugar pound cake

 Next, add in your cake flour, baking powder, and salt.
 Turn your mixer on slowly to avoid your dry ingredients from flying out of your bowl (I like to pulse on and off to start).
-Mix at a low speed until your dry ingredients have just combined, and then you can finish with a spatula to ensure you don't over mix your batter at this point.
+Mix at a low to medium speed until your dry ingredients have just combined into a smooth batter.

 In a separate, small bowl mix to combine your cinnamon sugar mixture (three tablespoons of sugar and one teaspoon of cinnamon).

-Place your pan into the 350 degree oven for about an hour.
+Place your pan into the 350 degree oven for about 55 minutes to an hour.
+(I recommend checking at about 50 minutes).
 You'll know it's done when there is a crack down the center and the rest of the top is golden brown.
 It may look slightly damp in the center.
 That is okay, but it should not look wet.
 Another way to check that it is completely baked is that it shouldn't jiggle when you shake the pan.

 Once you remove your cake from the oven, place it onto a cooling rack if you have one.
 After 15-20 minutes, carefully remove your cake from the pan and allow it to cool completely.
 To speed this up, you can also place your cake into the fridge.